Alexandra Grey

-Alexandra Grey (born January 4, 1991) who also performs under the stage name Drá /drʌ/, is an American actress, singer, songwriter and producer.
+Alexandra Giuliana Grey (born January 4, 1991), also known mononymously as Alëxandra /ˌælɪɡˈzændrə/, is an American actress, singer, songwriter and producer.
 She is best known for her roles as Melody Barnes on the Fox music drama series Empire, Elizah Parks on the comedy series Transparent and Parker Phillip's on the CBS action/adventure series MacGyver.
 She also has had guest roles on Chicago Med, Code Black, How to Get Away with Murder, Drunk History and the period television drama series The Alienist.

 Early life and education

 Grey was born in Chicago.
 She grew up in foster care.
 Grey, a trans woman, stated in an interview, "I knew as early as 4 that I wanted to be a girl," but didn't know how to discuss this with her foster parents, stating "In the African‑American community, this stuff is not even up for discussion."

 After graduating from community college, Grey initially came out to her foster parents as gay.
 They were reluctant to accept her sexuality.
 Once she told them she was transgender, they threw her out of the house.
 She moved from Chicago to Los Angeles, and lived in an LGBT homeless shelter until she saved enough money to get her own place.
 She attended California State University Northridge and studied theater.